What is social entrepreneurship?

 B Corp and social entrepreneurship

-Many social entrepreneurs work to become B Corp certified companies.
+Many social entrepreneurs strive to become B Corp certified companies.

 B Corps are businesses that use a social entrepreneurship model.
-Companies that earn the B Corp certification (the “B” stands for beneficial) have demonstrated they meet exacting standards of accountability, transparency and social, workplace and environmental responsibility.
+Companies that earn the B Corp certification (the “B” stands for beneficial) have demonstrated that they meet exacting standards of accountability, transparency, and social, workplace, and environmental responsibility.

 B Lab, a non-profit corporation, grants the certification.
-BDC became the first B Corp certified Canadian financial institution back in 2014.
+BDC became the first B Corp certified Canadian financial institution in 2014.
+It has since been recertified five times, most recently in September 2025.

 The growth of social entrepreneurship